YingjieQiao/chatroom/README.md

 ## more to do

-display on topbar: x users is typing
+display on topbar: x users typing

+image/file transfer

 ...